10 best side dishes to serve with a curry

 If you love to mop up curry sauce with a pillowy naan, we have recipes that’ll you'll want to try.
 If you’ve never made your own bread before, Indian flatbreads are a good place to start.
 Tom Kerridge's quick flatbreads couldn’t be simpler – the dough doesn't require any resting and, after kneading for a couple of minutes and dividing, the balls of dough are roughly flattened ready to be fried.

 Anjum Anand’s grilled flaky naans will need a few hours for the dough to rest, but they are packed with a heady mixture of spices, including ajwain seeds, which are a little like an extra-pungent thyme.
-Alternatively, our easy easy naan bread recipe is made in a frying pan.
+Try our peshwari naan stuffed with honey, roasted almonds and cashews for a touch of sweetness to offset your curry.
+Alternatively, our easy naan bread recipe is made in a frying pan.
+For a plant-based alternative, try our vegan naan.

 If you’re nervous about working with dough, we have ideas for sprucing up shop-bought naans, too.
 These cheese & chilli naans make Indian pizzas out of supermarket breads, while Roopa Gulati gives us three more ways of jazzing up naans – with rosemary, garlic and mint, or harissa.